GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

-Switching the entire operating system's color scheme can get annoying real quick, so in Chrome DevTools, we now allow you to emulate the user's preferred color scheme in a way that only the currently visible tab is affected.
+Switching the entire operating system's color scheme can get annoying real quick, so in Chrome DevTools, we now allow you to emulate the user's preferred color scheme so Chrome DevTools now allows you to emulate the user's preferred color scheme in a way that only affects the currently visible tab.
 You can find the emulation setting in the Rendering section of the Chrome DevTools.

 <figure class="w-figure">